Judge Career Guide

 Do judges have to pass the bar exam?

-Each state and government have its requirements for judges; not all require judges to pass the bar exam, but it is strongly encouraged.
+Each state and government has its requirements for judges; not all require judges to pass the bar exam, but it is strongly encouraged.
 Passing the bar shows you possess the essential knowledge to preside over the courtroom.

 What kind of judge is responsible for deciding a case?